yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

+### Advanced Architectures
-### DC-BERT
+#### DC-BERT

-One way to improve the computational efficiency is to employ dual BERT encoders for partial separate encoding and then employ an additional shallow module for cross encoding.
+One way to improve the computational efficiency of cross-encoder is to employ bi-encoders for partial separate encoding and then employ an additional shallow module for cross encoding.
 One example is the architecture shown in {numref}`ch:neural-network-and-deep-learning:ApplicationNLP_IRSearch:fig:dcbert`, which is called **DC-BERT** and proposed in {cite}`nie2020dc`.
 The overall architecture of DC-BERT  consists of a dual-BERT component for decoupled encoding, a Transformer component for question-document interactions, and a binary classifier component for document relevance scoring.

 The document encoder can be run offline to pre-encodes all documents and caches all term representations.
 During online inference, we only need to run the BERT query encodes online.
 Then the obtained contextual term representations are fed into high-layer Transformer interaction layer.